Vegan Japanese

 Add pak choi, broccoli, or sugar snap peas for extra crunch and freshness.
 This variation keeps things light while still giving you that comforting noodle base.

-Check out this spicy version of this recipe - a fiery take that turns up the Scovilles for chilli lovers.
+Check out this spicy yaki udon - for a fiery take that turns up the Scovilles 🔥!

 Equipment